 My thanks to Dariush and Josh for a very enjoyable evening filled with watches from one of my favourite brands, and to the Hyatt for the excellent service and food.

-You’ll notice an unusual strap amongst all the leather.
+You probably noticed an unusual strap amongst all the leather.
 It is a brand that, coincidentally, came to my notice just a few weeks before this evening – Suigeneric NYC.
 They are a young brand offering hand waxed cotton straps who have, as you can see, engaged in a collaboration with Peter Speake-Marin.
-This is a very sturdy NATO-style straps, and will be the subject of a separte post.